mhdawson/docs/docs/overview.md

 We welcome all contributions, see [CONTRIBUTING](../CONTRIBUTING) and come chat to us in [Slack](if you'd like to get involved).

 Want to see your framework available as an Appsody Stack?
-See [Link](here) and join the #content-providers channel to introduce yourself!
+See [Link](here) and join the #content-providers channel on the above Slack to introduce yourself!

 ## Documentation